-Expla in the grammatical-historical-contextual principle of interpretation. should you do if you discover a figure of speech, an idiom or a symboreading a prophetic passage?
+3. What should you do if you discover a figure of speech, an idiom or a symbol when reading a prophetic passage?

-Why is it important to consider other parallel passages when interpreting a passage?
-When doing a word study, why is it important to look up the original language word in a passage instead of the English word provided by the translator?
+- 4. What is the rule of non-contradiction? - 5.
+Why is it important to consider other parallel passages when interpreting a passage? - 6.
+When doing a word study, why is it important to look up the original language word in a passage instead of the English word provided by the translator? - 7.
+To what does the principle of inerrancy apply?